Boolean Satisfiability via Imitation Learning: Experiments

 \subsection{Comparison on test sets}

 We compare ImitSAT with Graph-Q-SAT and SATformer on held-out random 3-SAT.
 To align wall-clock budgets, ImitSAT is queried at 3 or 5 times per instance.
 Graph-Q-SAT uses the same computational budgets.
 SATformer updates the VSIDS variable scores once at initialization.
 We report MRPP $\tilde{r}$ and the one percent win rate $W_{1\%}$.
+We also include the GQSAT* and SATformer* variants, which are trained on our random 3-SAT dataset to have a fair comparison.
+On the test set, GQSAT* performs much worse than GQSAT, while SATformer* remains close to SATformer.

 Table~\ref{tab:merged-3sat-testset} (top) shows that ImitSAT achieves the lowest MRPP $\tilde{r}$ in nearly all ranges.
 With 3 or 5 calls, it is best on 5–15, 16–30, 31–60, 50, 100, and ties SATformer on 61–100.
 These results indicate that imitation of the expert, as demonstrated by KeyTrace, consistently reduces propagation under small query budgets.
 Building on these MRPP results, Graph-Q-SAT increases propagation number on the 61-100 dataset, indicating weaker guidance under the same budget.
 Finally, in Table~\ref{tab:merged-3sat-testset} (bottom), we report $W_{1\%}$ to show instance‑wise gains.
 ImitSAT with 3 calls achieves the highest win rate in all ranges.